TaggrNetwork/Taggr/docs/WHITEPAPER.md

 #### Voting

 Proposals categorized as "Governance", "Network Economics", "Replica Version Management," and "SNS & Community Fund" display as posts with polls.
-$name canister votes on these proposals after 3 days, weighted by voters' square root of karma.
+$name canister votes on these proposals after 3 days, weighted by voters' token balances.

 Other proposals are automatically rejected.
 $name DAO commits to: